Mike Chitwood: Notable events

 In 2017, Chitwood began implementing reformist measures to reduce the size and scope of law enforcement in Volusia County.
 Since then, he implemented classes on gender and racial bias in policing.
-He also deemphasized weapon proficiency in the training of new recruits.
+He also de-emphasized weapon proficiency in the training of new recruits.

 In 2020, Chitwood implemented a crisis intervention training for new officers in Volusia County with the goal of decreasing use-of-force and eliminating the "warrior mentality" in police operations.
 The project was influenced by the Obama Foundation affiliated, Scottish police reform group; Police Executive Research Forum (PERF).
 In the same period, he equipped detectives and the SWAT team of Volusia County with body cameras while drastically increasing the use of SWAT, leading to what many consider the militarization of police.

 Early in 2023, anti-Jewish banners were held by neo-Nazi group Goyim Defense League at the Daytona International Speedway.
 Chitwood responded to the group at press conferences and on social media.
 Anonymous death threats were made against Chitwood on 4chan.
 Police agencies opened an investigation resulting in the arrests of three people outside the state of Florida, one of whom was in possession of firearms and ammunition.
 In late 2023, an Alaskan double-murder suspect was indicted by a grand jury after allegedly threatening to "blind and kill" Chitwood.
 In total, six men were arrested in 2023 over alleged threats directed at the sheriff.

 Chitwood often personally confronts face-to-face arrested individuals extradited to Florida while they are being escorted through the Orlando Sanford International Airport, including several of the men that made threats against him, a con artist who stole an elderly woman's life savings, and a woman involved in a $52,000 Facebook Marketplace scam.